jarkovar/misp-book/galaxy/README.md

 ![GalaxyPopup](./figures/GalaxyPopup.png)

-A popup will appear proposising to explore a particular galaxy or all at the same time.
+A popup will appear proposing to explore a particular galaxy or all at the same time.
 Here, as we know we want to as a threat actor, we will choose the second option and scroll to find Sneaky Panda (We are courageous, aren't we?).

 ![NoSneakyPanda](./figures/NoSneakyPanda.png)

 Wait.
 No Sneaky Panda?
 Hm that's strange.
-Or maybe it is only registred as a alias.
+Or maybe it is only registred as an alias.
 Let's have a look!
 To do so we will use the search field which stay on top of the list.
 So what do we get?
 Beijing Group, is it an alias of our threat actor.

 ![Search](./figures/Search.png)